GiusTex/EdgeGPT/README.md

 ```

 ## How does it work
-Inside the function "input_modifier" the code look for the chosen word:
+Inside the function "input_modifier" the code looks for the chosen word:
 ```bash
 BingOutput = re.search('^Hey Bing', UserInput)
 ```
-Then, if it finds it, it adds it to "custom_generate_chat_prompt":
+Then, if it finds it, it adds it to "custom_generate_chat_prompt" at line 100:
 ```bash
         #Adding BingString
         if(BingOutput!=None):